What is gonorrhoea?

 - you have a sexual partner who has been diagnosed as having gonorrhoea or another STI

-Remember, most people with gonorrhoea do not know they are infected.
+Remember, most people with gonorrhoea don’t know they have the infection.

 You can ask your doctor about a gonorrhoea test even if you are seeing the doctor for something else.